-Inde Navarrette is poised to be the next Latina breakout star
+Inde Navarrette is Poised To Be the Next Latina Breakout Star

 Did you find it difficult to break into the business, especially as a young actor trying to find her way?

-What I loved so much about the way Todd Helbing-who's the showrunner for Superman & Lois-wrote the character of Sarah Cushing is that it was the first script that I got that I read through with my own eyes, and I didn't have to be like 'Oh would she say that a certain way, or mean it this way?'.
-This is a character from a young woman's perspective which drew me to the her more because now that I have begun to play her, I get to do so as a young girl who is heartbroken by so many different things that she's just trying to heal herself but also trying to make those around her better by challenging them.
+What I loved so much about the way Todd Helbing-who's the showrunner for Superman & Lois-wrote the character of Sarah Cushing is that it was the first script that I got that I read through with my own eyes, and I didn't have to be like: 'Oh, would she say that a certain way, or mean it this way?'
+This is a character from a young woman's perspective which drew me to her more because now that I have begun to play her, I get to do so as a young girl who is heartbroken by so many different things that she's just trying to heal herself -but also trying to make those around her better by challenging them.

 What are some of your favorite beauty products or treatments?

-Skincare: I'm big on all-natural products because my skin is sensitive.
-I been putting Vitamin E oil on my face practically every single day for the past three years and I wash my face with an oil cleanser from OGEE which is also moisturizing so it doesn't dry out my skin.
+[For skincare] I'm big on all-natural products because my skin is sensitive.
+I've been putting Vitamin E oil on my face practically every single day for the past three years and I wash my face with an oil cleanser from OGEE which is also moisturizing so it doesn't dry out my skin.

-For more with Inde, look for the August issue of People en Español, on stands now.
+For more with Inde, look for the August issue of People en Español, on sale now.